Vdara

-Vdara (/vəˈdɑːrə/ və-DAR-ə) is a condo-hotel and spa within the CityCenter complex, located on the Las Vegas Strip in Paradise, Nevada.
+Vdara (/vəˈdɑːrə/ və-DAR-ə) is a condo-hotel within the CityCenter complex, located on the Las Vegas Strip in Paradise, Nevada.
 It was designed by Rafael Viñoly, and is located across from CityCenter's Aria Resort & Casino.
 Vdara opened on December 2, 2009 as a joint venture between MGM Resorts International and Dubai World.
 In 2021, MGM bought out Dubai World and sold Vdara to The Blackstone Group, while remaining as operator.

 Vdara's 57-story tower houses 1,495 suites.
 The non-gaming property also includes a two-floor spa, meeting space, a pool deck, a market cafe, and a bar.
-A design problem was discovered in 2008, when it was learned that the hotel's reflective surface and concave design can act as a parabolic reflector that creates conditions of extremely high temperature at the pool deck.
+A design flaw was discovered in 2008, when it was learned that the hotel's reflective surface and concave design can act as a parabolic reflector that creates conditions of extremely high temperature at the pool deck.

 History

 Vdara was announced in October 2006, as part of the CityCenter project by MGM.
 It was designed by Rafael Viñoly.
 The name "Vdara" is made up.
 It was coined by Rafael Viñoly Architects, taking its "V" from "Vegas" and "ara" from boutique hotels in California such as Park Hyatt Resort Aviara and Ritz-Carlton Bacara.
 On May 14, 2008, Vdara became the first of the CityCenter towers to be topped off.
 Vdara opened to invited guests and media on December 1, 2009.
 The public opening occurred the following day, making it the first component of CityCenter to open.

 For its environmentally friendly design, Vdara was designated as a LEED Gold building prior to its opening, and received a five-key rating from Green Key Global in 2010.

 In 2021, MGM bought out its CityCenter partner, Dubai World, gaining full ownership of the Vdara hotel and Aria.
 That same year, MGM sold both properties for $3.89 billion in cash to The Blackstone Group, which leased them back to MGM for an annual rent of $215 million.